uwla/starred_repos_organizer/README.md

 ## Features

-- Star repositories from GitHub, GitLab, Codeberg, self-hosted Gitlab instance, self-hosted Gitea instance, and more coming soon.
+- Star repositories from GitHub, GitLab, Codeberg, self-hosted Gitlab instance, self-hosted Gitea instance (more coming soon)
-- No account needed, save starred repositories locally.
+- No account needed, save starred repositories locally
-- Import starred repositories from any public user profile on Github or Gitlab.
+- Import starred repositories from any public user profile on Github or Gitlab
-- Import repositories from JSON file.
+- Import repositories from JSON file
-- Export repositories to JSON file.
+- Export repositories to JSON file
-- Export filtered results only to JSON file.
+- Export filtered results only to JSON file
-- Modify repository topics by adding new ones or deleting existing.
+- Modify repository topics by adding new ones or deleting existing
-- More privacy by not exposing your interests to the internet.
+- More privacy by not exposing your interests to the internet
-- Works offline (except when fetching remote data).
+- Works offline (except when adding repositories, because it fetches remote data)
+- Can be downloaded as single HTML file to run locally
-- Sort by name, stars or forks.
+- Sort by name, stars or forks
-- Text search and topic filter.
+- Text search and topic filter
+- Display items in list
-- Display items as list or grid
+- Display items in grid
 - Pagination view
 - Group-by-topics view

 ## Usage

-Go to the demo page and use the app.
+Go to the demo <https://uwla.github.io/starred_repos_organizer> to use the app.

-You can also download the webpage using a modern browser, such as Chrome and Firefox, and then open the files locally.
+You can also use it offline: just download the HTML file to your computer and open it on your web browser.

 Lastly, you can follow the development instructions to launch a local development server or build the files locally.